chapagain/php-swiss-ephemeris/README.md

 sepl_12.se1 | semo_12.se1 | seas_12.se1 | 1200 AD – 1799 AD
 sepl_18.se1    | semo_18.se1 | seas_18.se1 | 1800 AD – 2399 AD

-> Time range from 1200 AD to 2399 AD is enough for general astrological calculation.
+Time range from 1200 AD to 2399 AD is enough for general astrological calculation.

->
-> Name of library files associated with different time ranges is given in this detailed [**Swiss Ephemeris doc**](http://www.astro.com/ftp/swisseph/doc/swisseph.pdf).
+Name of library files associated with different time ranges is given in this detailed [**Swiss Ephemeris doc**](http://www.astro.com/ftp/swisseph/doc/swisseph.pdf).

->
-> You can download the library files for other time ranges from download area: [http](http://www.astro.com/ftp/swisseph/ephe/) or [ftp](ftp://ftp.astro.com/pub/swisseph/ephe/).  [*Note: Scroll down the list and you will see the files to download.*]
+You can download the library files for other time ranges from download area:
+[http://www.astro.com/ftp/swisseph/ephe/](http://www.astro.com/ftp/swisseph/ephe/) OR [ftp://ftp.astro.com/pub/swisseph/ephe/](ftp://ftp.astro.com/pub/swisseph/ephe/).  [*Note: Scroll down the list and you will see the files to download.*]

 Code & Output
 -------------